 - Bring water that is not contaminated by motor oil, petroleum chemicals, or radiation, to a rolling boil.

 Now you now have drinkable, potable water, which is 99.9% safe to drink.
 Bring the water to a rolling boil, that's it.
 You're done.

 Pre-filter water when needed.
 If the water has turbidity.
 Which means water is cloudy, has suspended particles, muddy, dirty, soupy, or stagnate.
-And has human or animal waste in it.
+Or has human or animal waste in it.
 You must first pre-filter.
-Pre-filter contaminated water by running it through a filter.
+Pre-filter contaminated water by running it through some type of pre-filtering system.

 Water pre-filtering can be done easily by using clothing.
 As an example, a cotton t-shirt works well as a pre-filter.
 The tight weave of the cotton catches and holds solids and grit particles on the fabric.
 Thereby restricting a high percentage of suspended particles from getting into the water you are going to boil.